rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 ## Troubleshooting XNAT Desktop Uploader

-## Generic Troubleshooting Information

-The following items address common issues that may prevent successful uploads to CNDA.
+## General prerequisites to be able to upload imagees

+The following conditions must be met by everyone in order to upload images to CNDA.

 ### Account Activity Requirement

+You must have an active CNDA account.

 CNDA accounts require activity at least once every 6 months.

-Accounts that remain inactive for 6 months are automatically disabled and uploads will not be allowed.
+Accounts that remain inactive for 6 months are automatically disabled and uploads will not be allowed with an inactive account.

 If your account becomes disabled, email cnda-help@wustl.edu to request reactivation.

-### Clear Your CNDA Cache
+### Seeing your CNDA Projects in the Application

+Some people say I cannot see my CNDA projects inside this application.

-If you are missing project access, cannot upload, or recently had permissions updated, clearing your CNDA cache often resolves the issue.
+If you are missing project access, or recently had permissions updated, clearing your CNDA cache often resolves the issue.

 #### Clear cache in the CNDA website